-Listing 15-18: Creating two mutable references in the same scope to see that RefCell<T> will panic
+Listing 15-23: Creating two mutable references in the same scope to see that RefCell<T> will panic

-We create a variable one_borrow for the RefMut smart pointer returned from borrow_mut.
+We create a variable one_borrow for the RefMut<T> smart pointer returned from borrow_mut.
 Then we create another mutable borrow in the same way in the variable two_borrow.
 This makes two mutable references in the same scope, which isn’t allowed.
-If we run the tests for our library, this code will compile without any errors, but the test will fail:
+When we run the tests for our library, the code in Listing 15-23 will compile without any errors, but the test will fail:

 ---- tests::it_sends_an_over_75_percent_warning_message stdout ----